Custer, SD 57730.

 |1933||National Park Service assumes management of the monument.|

 |1939||first tours of the cave offered.|

 |1959||Herb and Jan Conn made their first expedition into Jewel Cave.
 Since then they have discovered and explored many additional kilometers of passages.|

 Jewel Cave is famous for extraordinary speleothems.
 Most impressive are the so-called dogtooth spars, which are huge calcite crystals covering the walls.
-Chambers and clefts covered whith such crystalls all over make the visitor feel like walking inside an extra large geode.
-Additionally many other rare speleothems were found in Jewel Cave, like boxwork, frostwork, and hydromagnesite balloons.
+Chambers and clefts covered with such crystals all over make the visitor feel like walking inside an extra large geode.
+Additionally, many rare speleothems were found in Jewel Cave, like boxwork, frostwork, and hydromagnesite balloons.

 Today's visitors enter a part of the cave, which was discovered during the mid 20th century.
 This part of the cave is entered by an elevator directly from the visitors center.
 The development of the paths was done very carefully to minimize the impact on the cave.
 The Discovery Tour is a brief 20-minute introduction to the natural and cultural history of Jewel Cave National Monument.
 Visitors stay in the Target Room, the chamber in which the elevator ends.
 This includes almost no walking and no stairs, so this is actually a tour for elderly and is also fully wheelchair accessible.
 This is actually quite exceptional, there are only about a dozen show cave in the world which are actually wheelchair accessible.

 The tour for the normal visitor is called Scenic Tour.
 You enter and exit the cave by elevator in the visitor center, but the tour nevertheless has 734 steps on a 80 minutes round course.
 This is the tour wher you will see all the different speleothems.